-With the release of the latest Apple Watch Series 3, and updates to watchOS, there’s no better time to consider slapping an Apple Watch on your wrist.
-But what apps are must-haves?
+With the release of the latest Apple Watch Series 4 and important new updates to watchOS, there’s no better time to consider slapping an Apple Watch on your wrist.
+But what Apple Watch apps are must-have downloads?
 Let us help get you started.

-Now that developers have had ample time to get to grips with developing apps suitable for your wrist, the selection of app has expanded significantly since launch, too.
+Now that developers have had ample time to get to grips with developing apps suitable for your wrist, the selection of experiences available has expanded significantly since launch.